 What Is Microfinance?
 How Does it Work

-What is microfinance?
+What is Microfinance?

-Microfinance companies in India operate similarly to banks, NBFCs and financial institutions that offer services on a larger scale.
+Microfinance companies in India operate similarly to banks, NBFCs and other financial institutions that offer services on a larger scale.
 The difference, however, lies in the fact that MFIs offer services catered to meet the requirements and financial capability of the low-income group.

-A key eligibility requirement to avail of microfinance services is the income limit, which is set at ₹3 lacs by the RBI.
+A key eligibility requirement to avail of microfinance services is the income limit, which is set at ₹3 lakhs by the RBI.
 This is important because companies and institutions offering services to a larger group often have high-income requirements, thus making them inaccessible to the low-income group.

-Types of microfinances
+Types of Microfinance

 A microfinance company is often differentiated based on the service it offers.
 Listed below are the basic financial services offered through microfinance: